Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Set up the job
 ^^^^^^^^^^^^^^

-In order to make sure that the deployement only comes from a stable branch and is triggered by a mantainer, you can use the `if <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idif>`_ key.
+In order to make sure that the deployment only comes from a stable branch and is triggered by a maintainer, you can use the `if <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idif>`_ key.
 The first condition can be written using the `startsWith expression <https://docs.github.com/en/actions/learn-github-actions/expressions#startswith>`_ by checking whether ``github.ref`` starts with ``refs/heads/stable``.
 For the second condition, you can use the `contains expression <https://docs.github.com/en/actions/learn-github-actions/expressions#contains>`_ to check whether
-``github.actor``, that is the user that triggers the workflow, is a mantainer.
+``github.actor``, that is the user that triggers the workflow, is a maintainer.
 This job will use the latest version of `Ubuntu <https://ubuntu.com/>`_.
 To ensure that, you will set the `runs-on <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idruns-on>`_ key to ``ubuntu-latest``.
 Finally, you will use the `strategy key <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategy>`_ to create a `matrix <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix>`_ in which the Python version will be included.
 In this case, the version will be 3.8.
 This matrix will be called ``python-version`` and its value will be ``[3.8]``.